KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 - **Ads & Referrals:** The host app can inject advertisements into the website, or replace the ads API key to steal revenue from the host app, or replace all URLs to include your referral code ([this happened before](https://twitter.com/cryptonator1337/status/1269201480105578496))
 - **Security:** Browsers spent years optimising the security UX of the web, like showing the HTTPs encryption status, warning the user about sketchy or unencrypted websites, and more
 - Injecting additional JavaScript code onto a third party website can cause issues and glitches
-- The user's browser extensions & content blockers aren't available
+- The user’s browser extensions & content blockers aren’t available
-- Deep linking doesn't work well in most cases
+- Deep linking doesn’t work well in most cases
 - Often no easy way to share a link via other platforms (e.g. via Email, AirDrop, etc.)

-Instagram's in-app browser supports auto-fill for your address, as well as payment information.
+Instagram’s in-app browser supports auto-fill for your address, as well as payment information.
 There is no reason for this to exist in the first place, with all of this already built into the operating system, or the web browser itself.

 ----